fortran-lang/stdlib/doc/specs/stdlib_selection.md

 `array` : shall be a rank one array of any of the types:
 `integer(int8)`, `integer(int16)`, `integer(int32)`, `integer(int64)`,
 `real(sp)`, `real(dp)`, `real(qp)`.
 It is an `intent(in)` argument.
 On input it is
-the array in which we search for the kth smallest entry.
+the array in which we search for the k-th smallest entry.

 `indx`: shall be a rank one array with the same size as `array`, containing all integers from `1:size(array)` in any order.
 It is of any of the types: